nginx-proxy/nginx-proxy/README.md

 If you use fastcgi,you can set `VIRTUAL_ROOT=xxx`  for your root directory

+### GRPC Backends

+If you would like to connect to GRPC backend, set `VIRTUAL_PROTO=grpc` on the backend container.
+Your backend container should then listen on a port rather than a socket and expose that port.

 ### Default Host

 To set the default host for nginx use the env var `DEFAULT_HOST=foo.bar.com` for example